jcomeauictx/poppler-utils/README.md

 (www.glyphandcog.com) for commercial licensing options.
 Note that this only allows you to use xpdf in a closed source product, not poppler itself.

+# jc's addendum

+I forked this repo with the mistaken idea that latin1 had representations of mdash, left and right double quotes, and other glyphs that I thought were incorrectly being converted into ascii7.
+But now that I found the table used, latin1UnicodeMapRanges in poppler/UnicodeMapTables.h, I'm finding I was wrong;
+none of the improvements I had hoped to make are possible, except possibly to change U+2019 (right single quote) to B4 (accute accent), instead of 27 (apostrophe), as it is now.
+But that's still wrong, and possible even *more* wrong, depending on the context.

+But I'm keeping it around in case I happen to pop back into the universe that incorporated those glyphs into Latin-1...
+I'll be ready.